 Around 45 attendees, from 19 companies across 8 countries, some companies were Microsoft partners who brought their BizTalk consultants other were customers and/or possible customers, 5 Microsoft Integration MVP’s present and 1 member of Microsoft BizTalk Product group and 3 Sponsors (DevScope, Codit and Microsoft Portugal) these are some of the numbers that reflect the success of this event that was held in Casa do Infante –Oporto, Portugal last 14th March 2013!

 Is not very common in Portugal have an event dedicated exclusively to BizTalk Server and in my experience and personal opinion, It’s a great feeling when we manage to successfully execute something like this after months of work, gather these fantastic people who paid their own expenses to be at this event and for the first time bring one Program Manager in the BizTalk Product Team to Portugal!
-And at the end receive great feedbacks and most important some attendees asking me if I think to repeat the event next year!
+And at the end received great feedback and, most importantly, some attendees asked me if I plan to repeat the event next year!
 Well, it is still too early to answer that question.

-The event was held in Casa do Infante, located in the heart of Porto’s UNESCO Heritage Site, and what a beautiful combination between a building with 7 centuries of history and full of culture with new technologies.
-I would like to thank Porto Convention Bureau for kindly given us the venue for the event we couldn’t pick a better place.
+The event was held in Casa do Infante, located in the heart of Porto’s UNESCO Heritage Site, and what a beautiful combination between a building with 7 centuries of history, full of culture, and new technologies.
+I would like to thank Porto Convention Bureau for kindly giving us the venue for the event; we couldn’t have picked a better place.

-I also would like to thanks my company DevScope for helping me organize this event since day one and for being one of the sponsors, in special my two coworkers Marcia Teixeira and Sónia Gomes they were simply wonderful and tireless in preparing all the details of this event.
-And also of course to Codit and Microsoft Portugal for having sponsored this event, without all of them none of this would have been possible.
+I would also like to thank my company, DevScope, for helping me organize this event since day one and for being one of the sponsors, especially my two coworkers, Marcia Teixeira and Sónia Gomes, who were simply wonderful and tireless in preparing all the details of this event.
+And also of course to Codit and Microsoft Portugal for having sponsored this event, without all of them, none of this would have been possible.

-The day began at 9:00 am with the opening of the registration process and the guests didn’t take too long to start arriving and start doing some social network with other attendees and speakers.
-With the Records with the registration process progressing very smoothly, two of my biggest problem was confirmed: due to bad weather in Europe, both Akshat Sharma and Tord Glad Nordahl were delayed so I had the need to reschedule almost all the sessions.
+The day began at 9:00 am with the opening of the registration process, and the guests didn’t take too long to start arriving and start socializing with other attendees and speakers.
+With the registration process progressing very smoothly, two of my biggest problems were confirmed: due to bad weather in Europe, both Akshat Sharma and Tord Glad Nordahl were delayed, so I had to reschedule almost all the sessions.

-At 9:50 am I kick-started the event with his introduction speech welcoming all the guests, present all the speaker and all information about the event like a coffee break, lunch dinner and so on.
+At 9:50 am, I kick-started the event with his introduction speech, welcoming all the guests, presenting all the speakers and all the information about the event, like a coffee break, lunch, dinner, and so on.

 Steef-Jan Wiggers presenting BizTalk Server 2013: Cloud-based adapters